wp-plugins/prosperent-suite/README.txt

 = 3.7.3 =
 * Added Automatic Updates for Minor Update (Option to turn on or off)
-* Added new option to SID tracking, Author Name (UserName)
+* Added new option to SID tracking, Author Name (UserName), Post ID
+* Added info about Tools/Features Deprecation on June 1st
+* Fixed Filtering bug when Positive and Negative filters were used
+* Shortcodes will not be shown if the tool/feature is disabled

 = 3.7.2 =
 * Turned all tools back on